 Tixel improves skin quality gradually, making it suitable for early to moderate signs of ageing.
 It smooths texture, refines pores, and softens lines over a series of sessions.
 Tixel also works well for tired, dull skin that needs a refresh but not a major change.
 It can be used safely around the eyes and on the eyelids.

 Laser may be the better choice if you are targeting deep scarring, pigmentation clusters, or pronounced wrinkles.
-Ablative lasers in particular reach deeper layers of the dermis and can deliver more dramatic results, but with more recovery time.
+Ablative lasers, in particular, reach deeper layers of the dermis and can deliver more dramatic results, but with a longer recovery time.

 In Hobart, where UV levels are high and indoor heating is often dry, many clients find that laser treatments are best reserved for cooler months, while Tixel can be used year-round.